yangpl/SMIwiz/GUI/README.md

 # SMIwiz GTK Launcher

 This is a GTK3 interface to run `SMIwiz` with editable `inputpar.txt`.
+Make sure you install GTK first.

 ## Build